TaliesinDS/MangaDex/USER_MANUAL.md

 - The tool discovers your library through GraphQL (categories first) and deduplicates across categories.
 - Chapter count is computed from available endpoints; if chapter endpoints need auth on your server, the tool will fall back to GraphQL and best-effort counting.
 - You can add `--debug-library` to print which endpoints and GraphQL fields were used.
+- Default excluded sources: `--exclude-sources "comick,hitomi"`.
+Adjust if you want to exclude more.

 ---